Skip to main content

 The Ins and Outs of French Roulette

 French RouletteThe roots of roulette can be traced back to France.
-Nowadays, there are three main variations of the game, but the truth is that French roulette is at the core of them all.
-The European one is the most widely-spread in the whole world, because of its profits to the player.
-But it is a matter of fact that both European and French roulette share similar rules.
-These are even mixed by amateur gamblers, who have just started their career in roulette.
-The reason is that French roulette is played in France and Monaco, and thus, often referred to as European.
-Versed gamblers, though, are familiar with the differences between the two tables.
+Nowadays, there are three main variations of the game, but French roulette is at the core of them all.
+The European variant is the most widespread around the world because it is more profitable for players.
+However, both European and French roulette share similar rules.
+The two are often confused by amateur gamblers who have only just started playing roulette, as French roulette is played predominantly in France and Monaco and is therefore sometimes referred to as European.
+Seasoned gamblers, though, are familiar with the differences between the two tables.

-The French wheel is analogical to the European one.
-It consists of 37 numbered pockets, alternating between red and black color.
-There is one pocket in green, which represents the zero digit.
-As it is with European roulette, the French has decreased house edge by having just one zero pocket.
-This means that the casino’s profit is way less than in the American version of the game, only 2.70% (which is advantageous for the player).
+The French wheel is analogous to the European one.
+It consists of 37 numbered pockets, alternating between red and black.
+There is one green pocket, which represents zero.
+As with European roulette, the French version enjoys a lower house edge thanks to having just one zero pocket.
+This reduces the casino’s profit to only 2.70%, far lower than in American roulette and clearly advantageous for the player.

-The main goal of every player is to predict the numbered pocket, on which the ball will settle on.
-As the game starts, every player places bets on an exact number or group of numbers.
-You need to comply with the minimum and maximum limits, which are different for every table.
-These are noted on the edge of every table.
-Then, the croupier tosses the ball in the opposite direction, in which the wheel is spinning.
-After the ball lands on a particular pocket, then the dealer announces the winning number.
-All the players, who have made the right guess, get paid.
+The main goal of every player is to predict the numbered pocket in which the ball will settle.
+As the game starts, each player places bets on an exact number or a group of numbers.
+You must comply with the minimum and maximum limits that are different for every table; these are noted on the edge of the table.
+The croupier then tosses the ball in the opposite direction to that in which the wheel is spinning.
+Once the ball lands in a pocket, the dealer announces the winning number.
+All players who have guessed correctly are then paid.

 Read on to find out more about the main differences between the French and American roulette varieties.
 We will also draw players’ attention to some peculiarities of the French variation of the game and provide further clarifications on several special French bets.